robolab-pavia/slr-kit/slrkit_projects.md

 ### import
 This command imports a bibliographical database into the project, converting it to the `¢sv` format used by all the scripts.
+The output of this command will be called the *abstracts* file in the rest of this document.

 Usage: